Mrs. Santa Claus: Plot

 Anna Claus has Santa's workshop running so efficiently in December 1910, the team has completed all the toys and presents a week ahead of schedule ("Seven Days 'Til Christmas").
-Mrs. Claus attempts to offer her husband Nicholas a new, more efficient, route around the world, but he is preoccupied by the deluge of mail as Christmas approaches.
-Feeling ready for a change in her life, Anna decides to assert her independence by testing the route herself, flying the reindeer sleigh for an impromptu journey ("Mrs. Santa Claus").
+She attempts to offer her husband Nicholas a new, more efficient, route around the world, but he is preoccupied by the letters to Santa as Christmas approaches.
+Feeling ready for a change in her life, Anna decides to assert her independence by testing the route herself, flying the sleigh pulled by Santa's reindeer for an impromptu journey ("Mrs. Santa Claus").

 A sudden storm forces her to make an emergency landing near the Statue of Liberty.
-She befriends the stable lad Marcello, who determines Cupid's injury will require a week of rest and recovery.
+She befriends the stable boy Marcello, who determines Cupid's injury will require a week of rest and recovery.
 Marcello offers to take "Mrs. North" to the best boarding house in the city; along the way he indicates the marvelous melting pot nature of his neighborhood, and Mrs. North enjoys the sights and sounds of a burgeoning and bustling New York City ("Avenue A").

-At the boarding house, host Mrs. Lowenstein worries that her daughter Sadie is attracting police attention for her outspoken opinions regarding women's suffrage.
-After Mrs. North earns the trust of young boarder Nora Kilkenny, the child helps her get a job with a toy manufacturer.
-Alas, the proprietor is motivated by greed and reminds his child laborers that their work need only last until Christmas ("A Tavish Toy").
+At the boarding house, host Mrs. Lowenstein worries that her daughter Sadie is attracting police attention for soapboxing in favor of women's suffrage.
+After Mrs. North earns the trust of young boarder Nora Kilkenny, the child helps her get a job with a toy manufacturer whose proprietor is motivated by greed and reminds his child laborers that their work need only last until Christmas ("A Tavish Toy").
 As the new Tavish Toy Company supervisor, Mrs. North dispels any worries that she is too old to be working with the children ("Almost Young").
 After her concerns about toy quality are ignored, Mrs. North vows to reform conditions at Tavish.